Hufe921/canvas-editor/docs/en/guide/start.md

 # Getting Started

 > WYSIWYG rich text editor.

 Benefit from the complete self-implementation of cursor and text layout.
-The underlying rendering can also be rendered by svg, See code：[feature/svg](https://github.com/Hufe921/canvas-editor/tree/feature/svg); Or complete pdf drawing with pdfjs,详见代码：[feature/pdf](https://github.com/Hufe921/canvas-editor/tree/feature/pdf).
+The underlying rendering can also be rendered by svg, See code：[feature/svg](https://github.com/Hufe921/canvas-editor/tree/feature/svg); Or complete pdf drawing with pdfjs,See code：[feature/pdf](https://github.com/Hufe921/canvas-editor/tree/feature/pdf).

 ::: warning
 The official only provides the editor core layer npm package, the menu bar or other external tools can refer to the document extension, or directly refer the implementation of [official](https://github.com/Hufe921/canvas-editor), See details [demo](https://hufe.club/canvas-editor/).